-- 49 In the last year several new funding pipelines have become available, as other funding streams like LPTIP and TCF (Transforming Cities Fund) have expired.
-A notable success of the over-programming approach of the LPTIP package, is that Leeds has several schemes considered 'shovel ready,' which have been able to secure or apply for funding from these new funding sources. - 50 The City Region Sustainable Transport Settlements (CRSTS) has given Leeds, as part of the West Yorkshire allocation, a guaranteed funding package until the 2026/27 financial year.
-Other funding sources include BSIP (Bus Service Improvement Plan) to help fund further bus priority also supported through the Enhanced Partnership with operators. - Several Levelling Up Fund bids were submitted with a transport component in summer 2022 however none of these were successful.
+- 62 In the last year several new funding pipelines have become available, as other funding streams like LPTIP and TCF (Transforming Cities Fund) have expired.
+A notable success of the over-programming approach of the LPTIP package, is that Leeds has several schemes considered 'shovel ready,' which have been able to secure or apply for funding from these new funding sources. - 63 The City Region Sustainable Transport Settlements (CRSTS) has given Leeds, as part of the West Yorkshire allocation, a guaranteed funding package until the 2026/27 financial year. - 64 Several Levelling Up Fund bids were submitted with a transport component in summer 2022.
 In January 2023, the Government announced the results of this competitive bidding process, with none of the Leeds's 6 bids being awarded funding.
 Alternatives funding sources will be sought to take forward these schemes and deliver the benefits for Leeds.
+This disappointing outcome further highlights the need for the city to continue to explore alternative funding mechanisms and partnerships.